-If you are a student with caring responsibilities please visit the page below.
+If you're a student with caring responsibilities please visit the page below.

 Before you arrive

-Where you are a prospective student from a care background, we are committed to helping you research your higher education options and negotiate the UCAS application process.
+If you're a prospective student from a care background, we can help you research your higher education options and negotiate the UCAS application process.

 For advice on coming to University, please contact: